Shahzaibk0000/Tweet-Generator/README.md

 # Tweet Generation Project

-This project is a **Flask-based API** for generating and retraining tweets using a fine-tuned **GPT-2 model**.
+This project is a **Flask-based API** for generating and retraining tweets using a fine-tuned.
 The API allows users to upload a dataset for retraining the model and generate tweets.

 ## Features

-- **Retrain Model**: Upload a dataset of tweets to fine-tune the GPT-2 model on your data.
+- **Retrain Model**: Upload a dataset of tweets to fine-tune the model on your data.
 - **Generate Tweets**: Generate tweets with a customizable prompt using the fine-tuned model.

 ## Requirements